Ferdinand the Holy Prince: Early life

 Ferdinand was the sixth surviving child and youngest son of King John I of Portugal and his wife Philippa of Lancaster.
 Ferdinand and his brothers Edward of Portugal, Peter of Coimbra, Henry the Navigator and John of Reguengos, plus sister Isabella of Burgundy and half-brother Afonso of Barcelos, constitute what Portuguese historians have traditionally labelled the 'illustrious generation' (Ínclita Geração).

 Ferdinand was born in Santarém on 29 September 1402, the feast day of St. Michael, a saint to whom he would remain affectionately attached.
 He had a complicated birth and would remain a sickly child throughout much of his youth.
 Relatively sheltered because of his illnesses, Ferdinand had a quiet and very pious upbringing, a favorite of his English mother, from whom he acquired a preference for the Sarum Rite of Salisbury in the religious liturgy of masses he attended.

 Master of Aviz

 Coat of arms of Ferdinand the Holy Prince.
 His knightly motto was le bien me plait.

 Ferdinand was too young to participate in the 1415 Conquest of Ceuta led by his father, John I, in which his older brothers distinguished themselves and were knighted.
 As the youngest of many sons, Ferdinand did not obtain a substantial endowment from his father, only the Lordship of Salvaterra de Magos and a lifetime grant of Atouguia in 1429.

-In 1434, after the death of his father John I and the administrator João Rodrigues de Sequeira, Ferdinand was appointed lay administrator of the Knightly Order of Aviz by his brother King Edward of Portugal.
+In 1434, after the death of his father and the administrator João Rodrigues de Sequeira, Ferdinand was appointed lay administrator of the Knightly Order of Aviz by his brother King Edward of Portugal.
 Ferdinand was also offered the titular office of cardinal by Pope Eugene IV, but turned it down.
 Despite his piety, Ferdinand had no intention of pursuing a clerical career.